sgsbucket/animan-doc/docs/animan/episode.md

 - Tab: Shots
 :::

-After Renderman builds an Episode, you can still insert/remove/edit shots in Animan.
+After Renderman builds an Episode, you can still insert/remove/edit Shots in Animan.
 On the Episode page, click the <Icon>more_vert</Icon> button, and select "Insert After" <Icon>vertical_align_bottom</Icon> to open up a dialog box where you can insert a new Shot after the selected Shot.

 <Screenshot image="/screenshot/episode_shows_options.png">
   <ScreenshotMark x="45.3%" y="42%" width="6%" height="8.5%" textPosition="right" borderRadius="50%"></ScreenshotMark>
 </Screenshot>

-To successfully insert a shot, the dialog box requires three assets:
+To successfully insert a Shot, the dialog box requires three assets:

 - The number of total Frames
 - An animatic file (.mp4)